ClickHouse/dbt-clickhouse/README.md

 ### The insert_overwrite Strategy (Experimental)
 > [IMPORTANT]
-> The insert_overwrite strategy wasn't tested and verified with a cluster setup.
+> Currently, the insert_overwrite strategy is not fully functional with distributed materializations.

 Performs the following steps:
 1. Create a staging (temporary) table with the same structure as the incremental model relation: `CREATE TABLE <staging> AS <target>`.